curateteaching/digitalpedagogy/keywords/!template.md

 ## 1. Author Name(s)
 Institutional Affiliation & Website

-## 2. Bulleted List of Curated Pedagogical Resources
+## 2. Bulleted List of Curated Pedagogical Artifacts

-For quick reference, provide a bulleted list of the ten pedagogical resources featured in your keyword entry.
-Please provide ten resources.
+For quick reference, provide a bulleted list of the ten pedagogical artifacts featured in your keyword entry.
+Please provide ten artifacts.
 No more, no less.
+These artifacts should reflect what you and others use to teach your keyword.
+What teaching and learning projects do you turn to when crafting your teaching materials?
+What prompts or assignments have inspired you?
+Which or whose syllabi have you borrowed from, revised, or built upon?

 * "Title," Creator, URL (Project Type)